orizens/orizens.com/src/pages/blog/2015-12-11-automating-javascript-testing-deploy-with-travis-ci-part-3.md

   - javascript
   - travis
 ---
 Not long ago, I wrote about <a href="http://orizens.com/wp/topics/first-steps-in-setting-up-travis-ci-to-your-javascript-project/" target="_blank">my experience</a> and <a href="http://orizens.com/wp/topics/my-setup-for-testing-js-with-jasmine-karma-phantomjs-angularjs/" target="_blank">setup of Travis CI</a> for running javascript testing (on an angular based web application) on my <a href="http://github.com/orizens/echoes" target="_blank">open source project</a>, <a href="http://echotu.be" target="_blank">Echoes Player</a>.
-On last week, I completed my setup with an auto deployment &#8211; in which I share the solution that worked for me.<!--more-->
+On last week, I completed my setup with an auto deployment - in which I share the solution that worked for me.<!--more-->

 ## Initial Setup

 <a href="http://echotu.be" target="_blank">Echoes Player</a> is a pure web ui application for playing and managing media from youtube.
-The backend for this app is <a href="https://developers.google.com/youtube/v3/docs/" target="_blank">youtube&#8217;s data api</a>.
+The backend for this app is <a href="https://developers.google.com/youtube/v3/docs/" target="_blank">youtube's data api</a>.
 The current version of Echoes is wrapped with <a href="http://angularjs.org" target="_blank">angularjs</a>.

 It is developed with bdd in mind, using <a href="http://jasmine.github.io/2.3/introduction.html" target="_blank">jasmine.js</a> as a testing framework in order to write tests, spy on functions and setup expectations.

-To run the tests, I use <a href="http://karma-runner.github.io/" target="_blank">karma test runner</a> &#8211; which orchestrates the environment setup to run the tests.
+To run the tests, I use <a href="http://karma-runner.github.io/" target="_blank">karma test runner</a> - which orchestrates the environment setup to run the tests.

 When the project is developed or run in Travis, I use <a href="http://phantomjs.org/" target="_blank">Phantomjs</a> as the javascript engine to run the tests on.
 Karma also <a href="http://karma-runner.github.io/0.13/config/preprocessors.html" target="_blank">preprocesses</a> some source files in order to compile code from es2015 to es5, convert templates to compiled templates (optimisation for angular) and more.